mattheww/gomill/gomill_docs/sgf.rst

    :rtype: string

+   This returns the name of the encoding in a normalised form, which may not be identical to the string returned by ``get("CA")``.

 An attempt to change the value of the ``SZ`` or ``CA`` property so that it doesn't match these values will raise :exc:`ValueError` (even if the node isn't the root).